Festschrift on the Anniversary of the Roman Empire, 16 January 27 BC.

 United Kingdom.
 The House of Windsor.

 England hasn't figured much in this post, but as its monarchy is arguably the most visible in the world, here's the deal.
-There's been kings and some queens in the British Isles for bloody ever.
-For a time we (I'm of English descent, so "we") were part of the Roman Empire, hey, London is a Roman town, Londinium, but the various English kingdoms more or less came to-gether under Alfred the Great of the House of Wessex in the 880s.
-It's been the houses of Wessex, Denmark, Wessex again, Denmark again, Wessex again again, then the damn Normans (1066), then the Blois, the Anjou, the Plantagenets (all the rivalry between the cadet branches, Lancaster and York), the Tudors, the Stuarts, then from 1707 with the Acts of Union (this is where you get the United Kingdom) the Stuarts until 1714 when Queen Anne died leaving no heirs, then the Hanovers from 1714 in a deal for the closest non-Roman Catholic to take the throne rather than a Catholic relative of Anne, until 1901 on the death of Queen Victoria, who left no heirs.
-There's still Hanovers in Germany; the current head of the house is Ernest Augustus, age 31.
+There's been kings and some queens in the British Isles for bloody ever, but the current monarchy is relatively recent.
+For a time we (I'm of English descent, so "we") were part of the Roman Empire, hey, London is a Roman town, Londinium (always the Romans), but the various English kingdoms more or less came to-gether under Alfred the Great of the House of Wessex in the 880s.
+It's been the houses of Wessex, Denmark, Wessex again, Denmark again, Wessex again again, then the damn Normans (1066), then the Blois, the Anjou, the Plantagenets (all the rivalry between the cadet branches, Lancaster and York), the Tudors, the Stuarts, then from 1707 with the Acts of Union (this is where you get the United Kingdom) the Stuarts until 1714 when Queen Anne died leaving no heirs, then the Hanovers (German: Hannover, house founded 1635) from 1714 in a deal for the closest non-Roman Catholic to take the throne rather than a Catholic relative of Anne, until 1901 on the death of Queen Victoria, who left no heirs.
+There's still Hanovers in Germany; the current head of the house is Ernest August, age 61, who is married to Princess Caroline of Monaco.
 Hey, England, Germany, war -- right.

-That said, for its own sake as part of "where are they now" following, also places background for the relatively recent royal house of Britain.
+The various laws of succession above place the background for the relatively recent royal house of Britain.
 Queen Victoria, the last British monarch of the House of Hannover, was succeeded by Edward VII, who was the second child but eldest son of Victoria and her husband (and cousin), Albert, German-born of the House of Saxe-Coburg and Gotha (German: Haus Sachsen-Coburg und Gotha) so under the laws of the time Edward was reckoned from his father's house.
 High anti-German sentiment was prominent during WWI in England as well as the US, and in response to that, and no doubt seeing his cousin the Tsar of Russia deposed, Edward's son and successor, George V, by royal decree on 17 July 1917 renounced all German titles and changed the name of the house in England to Windsor, which is how it is known now.
 Another cousin, Kaiser Wilhelm II, though this funnier than hell, and joked that he thought Shakespeare's play should be called The Merry Wives of Saxe-Coburg and Gotha.
-Doubly ironic: not only would absolute primogeniture avoid all this, but also, even so Victoria in her long reign saw much intermarriage with the various houses of Europe, a long-standing way so try to secure peace, and was called "the grandmother of Europe".
+Doubly ironic: not only would absolute primogeniture have avoided all this, but also, even so Victoria in her long reign saw much intermarriage with the various houses of Europe, a long-standing way so try to secure peace, and was called "the grandmother of Europe", yet she herself left no heirs.
 The current monarch is of course Elizabeth II, to be followed, assuming no premature deaths, by her son Charles, his son William, and his son George.
 Had George been a girl instead, she would succeed under current law.
+Wills and Kate's second child, Charlotte, becomes fourth in line under current law, after gramps (Charles), dad, and brother George.

 Austria.
 The House of Habsburg.